McGillVFS/aerohacks-mcgill/README.md

 ```

 Use the service role key provided for this project (it begins with `sbp_...`), but do not commit it to source control.
 Add these to `.env.local` for local testing and to Vercel **Project Settings → Environment Variables** for production.
 The `VITE_REGISTRATION_ENDPOINT` override is optional—`/api/register` is used by default—but setting it explicitly makes the intent clear.

+On Vercel the included `vercel.json` keeps `/api/*` routes served by the platform while rewriting everything else to `index.html` for the SPA.
+If you customize routing, make sure `/api/register` continues to bypass any SPA rewrites.